 X-ray during pregnancy: Is it safe?

-Before having an X-ray, tell your health care provider if you are or might be pregnant.
-Depending on the circumstances, it might be possible to do an imaging study that doesn't involve radiation.
+Before having an X-ray, tell your doctor if you are or might be pregnant.
+Depending on the circumstances, it might be possible to postpone the X-ray or modify it to reduce the amount of radiation.
 In addition, if you have a child who needs an X-ray, don't hold your child during the exam if you are or might be pregnant.

-If you had a diagnostic X-ray before you knew you were pregnant, remember that any potential risk is exceedingly remote.
-Share any concerns about radiation exposure with your health care provider.
-He or she might consult a medical radiation physicist to calculate your baby's radiation exposure.
+If you had a diagnostic X-ray before you knew you were pregnant, talk to your health care provider.